masai1116/SHARE-seq-alignment/README.md

 6) refgene=gencode # gencode or genes; gencode is default; genes is UCSC refseq genes; gencode also annotates nc-RNA

 # Sample barcode table
-SHARE-seq allows mutiplexing samples in one run..
-This alignment pipeline use ymal file to store two levels of sample barcode information, including Round1 hybridization barcode (R1.xx), and PCR barcode (P1.xx).
+SHARE-seq allows mutiplexing samples in one run.
+We use ymal file to store two levels of sample barcode information, including Round1 hybridization barcode (R1.xx), and PCR barcode (P1.xx).
 See "config_example.ymal" as an example.
+This file needs to be updated for each sample and each sequencing run.\
+R1.xx can be R1.01, R1.02, ..., R1.96.\
+P1.xx can be P1.01, P1.02, ..., P1.96.\
+The detialed information about these barcode can be found in [SHARE-seq manuscript](https://www.sciencedirect.com/science/article/pii/S0092867420312538).

 # Pipeline output
 After successfully running the pipeline, data for each project will be kept in the folder with the same name as the project.